Emran025/tag_alwaqar_platform/CONTRIBUTING.md

     ```bash
     git clone [your-repository-url]
     ```
-2.  **Run the Setup Script:** Navigate into the newly created project directory and execute the PowerShell script we created.
-This will automatically generate the entire file and folder structure.
+2.  **Run the Setup Script:** Navigate into the newly created project directory and execute the PowerShell script we created. -This will automatically generate the entire file and folder structure.
     ```bash
     cd tag_alwaqar_platform
     .\project-structure.ps1